 Here are what is generally agreed ofthe duties of an au pair:

 The decision by the WRC is not available for review, as all Adjudications are conducted in private, and it is not therefore possible to assess what relevant factors in that specific case influenced the Adjudication Officer’s decision.
-However, based on this case, it would seem likely that au apairs will be deemed as employees going forward and families with au pairs should familiarise themselves with the legal entitlements of domestic workers here
+However, based on many cases brought to WRC, au pairs are now deemed as employees and families with au pairs should familiarise themselves with the legal entitlements of domestic workers here